e271828e/Flight.jl/docs/notes/design/framework_spec.md

 - **advance by arbitrary `h`** — required anyway to land on tick boundaries and to resume from a localized event time;
-- **dense output on demand over the last completed step** — required only by Tier-2 localization (§11.4), constructed lazily;
+- **dense output on demand over the last completed step** — required only by event localization (§11.4), constructed lazily;
 - **one-step methods only** — event handlers reset state discontinuously, and a one-step method restarts from a new state for free; multistep methods would need